hesa2020/RPI4IMGUI/README.md

 # RPI4IMGUI
 Working implementation for running imgui on a RasperryPI 4 Model 4.

-It can be ran without a desktop environment!
+It can be ran without a desktop environment and my touchscreen still works in this setup!

 I will eventually make a guide to explain how to install and run this project.